liuyuanmeng/project-one/README.md

 ## JavaScript
 The JavaScript is sectioned out as follows:
-* createGrid function for creating the starting grid
+* CreateGrid function for creating the starting grid
 * KeyUp event listener to move the frog character
 * Create obstacles
 * Lose and Win functions - update lives, clearInterval and Audio effects